adodrndarr/World-Technology__Backend/README.md

 1. Start WorldtechApi to serve some products
 2. Install latest SQL Server (Developer Edition)
 3. Start Worldtech project to run the application

+Info: Feel free to register with some user and enjoy your shopping :)